ARMmbed/minar/readme.md

 ## Events

 In MINAR, an *event* is a pointer to a function, plus a specific binding of the function's arguments.
 The event is created from a [FunctionPointer](https://github.com/ARMmbed/mbed-sdk-private/blob/master/mbed/FunctionPointer.h) by calling its `bind` method.
-Although the `FunctionPointer` implementation was largely rewritten in mbed OS, it serves the same purpose as it did in mbed classic: it keeps a pointer to a function or a method.
+Although the `FunctionPointer` implementation was largely rewritten in mbed OS, it serves the same purpose as it did in mbed Classic: it keeps a pointer to a function or a method.
 Usage example:

 ```
 #include "mbed.h"